gnois/luaty/README.md

 ```
 luaty path/main /dst
 ```
-Assuming transpilation succeeded, the output should appear in /dst/path/main.lua If *main.lt* requires */path/foo/dep.lt*, */path/bar/dep.lt*, /dst/path/foo/dep.lua and /dst/path/bar/dep.lua will also be generated
+Assuming transpilation succeeds, the output should appear in /dst/path/main.lua

+If *main.lt* requires */path/foo/dep.lt*, */path/bar/dep.lt*, /dst/path/foo/dep.lua and /dst/path/bar/dep.lua will also be generated

 Lua output files will not be overwritten if they exist.
 To force overwriting, use ```-f``` switch.